Quacking frog: Description

 Crinia georgiana is a short or squat froglet that appears flattened and has a large head and short limbs.
 Characteristic of its family, this frog has long and unwebbed fingers and toes.
 The dorsal skin can be smooth, but it is usually bumpy or tubercular, while the underside is finely granular.
 The genus is polymorphic, however, meaning there is great variation in colour and texture of the skin within each species.
 In addition, some individuals may have a backside with skin folds, while others do not.
 Its colouring ranges from orange to brown to almost black on its back and may include brown marbling or brown stripes on either side of its back, which aid in camouflage.
 The belly of males is dirty-grey, while females have a bright white abdomen; both have a white spot at the base of each limb.
 The groin and anterior and posterior surfaces of the thigh are bright red and the upper eyelids are either red or golden.
 Its hands are pale in colour.
 These traits are characteristic of the quacking frog and make it easily distinguishable from other species.

 Tadpoles are golden in colour and their tail is transparent.

-The Crinia georgiana is unique compared to other species in the same genus as the testis mass is significantly larger.
+Crinia georgiana is unique compared to other species in the same genus as the testes' mass is significantly larger.
 This is attributed to extensive levels of sperm competition.

 The males of this species tend to have an arm girth that is greater than female arm girth.

-The Crinia georgiana also have vomerine teeth.
+The froglet also has vomerine teeth.

 It is one of the only frogs within Myobatrachidae that have a variable note number.

 Size

 Females are usually 30–36 mm, while males most often range from 24 to 32 mm, although the smallest calling males can be as small as 20 mm.
 Although the difference in size between males and females is not significant enough to constitute dimorphism, there is an unusually large variation in size of males in this species, which may be attributed to pressures of sexual selection.

-When tadpoles hatch, they tend to be 7 mm from snout to tail and can reach 20.5 mm prior to metamorphosis.)
+When tadpoles hatch, they tend to be 7 mm from snout to tail and can reach 20.5 mm prior to metamorphosis.